adampaganini/Belly-Button-Challenge/README.md

  3. A bubble chart was created to display each sample.

- 4. The sample metadata, i.e., an individual's demographic information is shown in the dialog box.
+ 4. The sample metadata, i.e., an individual's demographic information is shown in the 'Demographic Info' box.

  5. Each key-value pair from the metadata JSON object is also displayed on the page.